This article is an in-depth look into the Event Agenda page within the Grip Dashboard.

 1. In the 'Create a session' page, fill out the session details as shown in the sections above. in the 'Format' dropdown select 'Speed Networking'.

 Click 'Save and finish' or 'Save and continue'.

 2. The Speed Networking session details page is the similar to webinars, roundtables and standard sessions as shown in the sections above.
 Like roundtables, the 'Session Countdown' cannot be disabled.
 The one difference is 'Meeting Generation Settings'.
-Select whether you would like to restrict meetings based on data type settings (which data types can see each other) or no restrictions.
+Select whether you would like to restrict meetings based on data type (participant type) settings.
+You can limit which types get to be matched, or no restrictions.

 3. Click 'Settings' at the top left and choose your settings requirements.
 You have less options here, these are in explained in the sections above.